SabeelAhmed999/GenftPackage/README.md

 # GenftPackage
- A custom package made using ChainSafe to enable minting and other NFts related features
+ A custom package made using ChainSafe to enable minting and other NFt related features